Rang3l2/HTB-Walkthroughs/Easy-BountyHunter.md

 ```

-The tester viewed the db.php file view using a modified version of the payload.
+The tester viewed the db.php file using a modified version of the payload.
 As the file was a php file it needed to be encoded in base64 as the page contains characters that break the XML format.
 The tester used the php wrapper "php://filter/convert.base64-encode/" to fetch in the file and return it in base64.